farquet/Minesweeper/README.md

 On the left side of the "Start again" button there is the counter of bombs that still need to be discovered.
 On the other side it is just a timer to get some pressure.

+You can flag a cell if you think there is a bomb on it.
+You can do it with alt+click, cmd+click, maj+click, ... (everything that is not a regular click).

 There are a few options from the menu bar such as difficulty or size.

 The folder contains :